 Flared and Parallel Slotted Screwdrivers

-There are two types of slotted driver.
+There are two different types of slotted screwdriver.

 - A Flared driver is one which has a tip which has been flattened so that the edge is slightly wider than the shaft